art-institute-of-chicago/template/README.md

 And again you'd need to tell what the previous code actually does.

-## Features

-What are all the bells and whistles that are significant or unique to this project?

-* What's the main functionality
-* What new thing does this project provide?
-* What unique feature does this project include?

 ## Configuration

 Here you should write what are all of the configurations a user can enter when